-But don’t be fooled into thinking the Charms master was a soft touch – when it comes to defending Hogwarts he was ruthless.
+But don’t be fooled into thinking the Charms master was a soft touch – when it came to defending Hogwarts, he was ruthless.

-On the most subtle level, when Dolores Umbridge took over as Headmistress he continued teaching to his usual impeccable standard – again, Flitwick is an educator above all else.
+On the most subtle level, when Dolores Umbridge took over as headmistress he continued teaching to his usual impeccable standard – again, Flitwick was an educator above all else.
 But when Fred and George set off fireworks in his classroom, the sneaky head of Ravenclaw preferred to let Umbridge waste her time extinguishing them, even though he was perfectly capable himself.

 As the final showdown with the Death Eaters approached Flitwick used his considerable talents to cast a series of intricate protective spells (including Protego horribilis).